VictorWangwz/Software-Testing-Java/MyBugChecker/MyAnalyzer.md

 It is open source and well-documented and available to the source code.
 It is easy to use and can directly use Maven as the build tool.
 And it is powerful with many default bug checkers.
-Most importantly, it uses Java which is much familiar to use than other languages.
+Most importantly, it uses Java which is much familiar to us than other languages.

+## Workflow of Error Prone
+1. Determine the bug to check and write the bug pattern for it: a variable which begins with a capital character will be viewed as a bug.
+Thus corresponding bug checker will check the name of the variable.
+If it begins with "A-Z", the error will be raised with the error message, the name of the bug checker and the severity during compiling time.
+If not, nothing will happen.
+2. Put the bug pattern in the package "com.google.errorprone.bugpatterns" together with other built-in patterns.
+Run mvn install.
+3. Create test cases with the above instances.
+Run test to see the result.